tommlogan/riskblog/_posts/2019-02-27-web-scraping.md

 datetime | county_name | custs_out | custs_total | provider
 ```
 `Provider` is optional here and would come in handy if you were to have a single dataset for multiple utilities.

+So, back to the code.

+Look at the format of the data in `data_dict`.